Students explore the plant and animal species where they live and design their own field guide to teach others about the species in this habitat.

 While students can find photographs of many species in the Pics4Learning library embedded in Wixie, take a hint from John James Audubon and have students create their own images of the species.
 Students can use the paint tools in Wixie, or use colored pencils and capture the image with a device's camera.

 If you worked on the field guide as a class, print out each student’s page and bind them together to create a printed version you can keep in your classroom or school library.
-If you use Wixie, make this process easier, by combining their individual work together using Wixie’s Import Pages feature.
+If you use Wixie, make this process easier, by combining their individual work together using Wixie’s Project Wizard feature.

 If you would like a more professional looking product, download the Wixie pages as JPG files and upload them to a photo-sharing site.
 If you can’t get funding to create a book for each student, link to the online version so everyone can view the project.
 You may also want to share a link to the “photo” book so that families can purchase individually.